Explain why do goats have rectangular pupils?

 In detail, for those interested!

-The advantages of rectangular pupils for goats
+Visual advantages of rectangular pupils in their environment

 Did you know?